 Addressing clinical variation is a fundamental component of health system improvement.
-Whilst in some circumstances variation can be beneficial (e.g., when it represents innovation, or responses to individual patient need or preference), variation in healthcare processes that are unrelated to patient needs or those that differ from evidence-informed guidelines can compromise patient care, create inefficiencies, and contribute to health inequality (1, 2).
-This is a growing problem both in Australia and internationally, where on average, 60% of recommended care according to best practice guidelines is delivered to patients (3, 4, 5, 6).
-In addition, 30% of all care provided could be considered "low value" or waste, and 10% results in some form of iatrogenic harm (1, 4, 5).
-For example, care processes and outcomes for certain surgical patient cohorts have been found to differ substantially between hospitals in both public and private sectors (7).
-Data from Australia and the United States of America (USA) demonstrate a high degree of variation in length of stay (LOS), rates of transfer to inpatient rehabilitation following hip and knee arthroplasty (8), and specific to private hospitals, higher unplanned stay (>2 hours) in recovery after surgery (7).
-Considering the increasing number of elective surgeries and associated hospitalisations undertaken in private hospitals in Australia (9) and elsewhere (10, 11, 12) reducing unwarranted clinical variation in these settings is critical to generating higher value care, improving patient outcomes, and reducing healthcare expenditure.
+While in some circumstances variation can be beneficial (eg, when it represents innovation, or responses to individual patient need or preference), variation in healthcare processes that are unrelated to patient needs or those that differ from evidence-informed guidelines can compromise patient care, create inefficiencies and contribute to health inequality.12 This is a growing problem both in Australia and internationally, where on average, 60% of recommended care according to best practice guidelines is delivered to patients.3-7 In addition, 30% of all care provided could be considered 'low value' or waste, and 10% results in some form of iatrogenic harm.
+145 For example, care processes and outcomes for certain surgical patient cohorts have been found to differ substantially between hospitals in both public and private sectors.
+8 Data from Australia and the USA demonstrate a high degree of variation in length of stay (LOS), rates of transfer to inpatient rehabilitation following hip and knee arthroplasty,9 and specific to private hospitals, higher unplanned stay (>2 hours) in recovery after surgery.
+8 Considering the increasing number of elective surgeries and associated hospitalisations undertaken in private hospitals in Australia and elsewhere, reducing unwarranted clinical variation in these settings is critical to generating higher value care, improving patient outcomes, and reducing healthcare expenditure.

-A number of studies have examined ways to reduce unwarranted clinical variation, such as through the implementation of perioperative care pathways for surgical cohorts (13, 14, 15).
-However, despite many studies demonstrating the efficacy of some strategies in reducing variation, the optimal methods of developing and implementing such strategies into complex healthcare systems remain unclear.
+A number of studies have examined ways to reduce unwarranted clinical variation, such as through the implementation of evidence-based perioperative care pathways for surgical cohorts.
+14-16 Enhanced recovery after surgery models are one such example involving the implementation of multimodal, evidence-based perioperative pathways designed to achieve early recovery and optimal patient outcomes.17 However, despite many studies demonstrating the efficacy of some strategies in reducing variation, the optimal methods of developing and implementing such strategies into complex healthcare systems remain unclear.
 More evidence is needed on how best to implement and sustain these changes, as well as the barriers and facilitators to different methods of implementation to reduce unwarranted variation.